List of Ottoman grand viziers: List of grand viziers

-Absolute monarchy (1320–1839)
+Chief viziers (1320–1439)

+Grand Viziers (1439–1839)

+The position of grand vizier was established with Murad II's appointment of Çandarlızade Halil Pasha the Younger to such a position.
+In the 19th century, Mahmud II would abolish the title of Grand Vizier, and appointed Mehmed Emin Rauf Pasha as Başvekil, or Prime Minister.
+Upon Sultan Abdülmecid I's ascention to the throne, the Grand Vizierate was restored.

 Tanzimat (1839–1876)

-The Gülhane edict was announced soon after Abdul Mecid's sword girthing, ushering in the Tanzimat period, a time of major bureaucratic and administrative reform.
+The Gülhane edict was announced soon after Abdul Mecid's sword girding, ushering in the Tanzimat period, a time of major bureaucratic and administrative reform.

 First Constitutional Monarchy (1876–1878)

-Under pressure from the Young Ottomans which overthrew his relatives Abdul Aziz and Murad V, Abdul Hamid II promulgated a constitution and parliament upon his ascension to the throne.
+Under pressure from constitutionalist ministers which overthrew his relatives Abdülaziz and Murad V, Abdülhamid II promulgated a constitution and parliament upon his ascension to the throne.

 İstibdat (1878–1908)

 Abdul Hamid II suspended the constitution and parliament in the aftermath of the 1877–1878 Russo Turkish war, and ruled the Ottoman Empire for the next three decades in a personal dictatorship.
-Historians have dubbed this era of Ottoman history as İstibdat (despotism).
+Opposition politicians dubbed this era of Ottoman history as the era of İstibdat (despotism).
+Abdul Hamid revived the use of the title Başnazır, or Prime Minister, though he eventually settled on his government chiefs being called Sadr-ı Azam, or Grand Vizier.

 Second Constitutional Monarchy (1908–1920)

 The Young Turks force Abdul Hamid II to reinstate the constitution and parliament on 24 July 1908.
 Political parties were introduced in the Second Constitutional Era.

-Last Grand Viziers (1920–1922)
+Last grand viziers (1920–1922)

 Following the end of the Second Constitutional Era in 1920, the Ottoman Empire was in a state of diarchy, with the government based in Constantinople and the government based in Ankara both asserting themselves as the legitimate Turkish government.
-Mehmed VI abolished the constitution and suspends parliament when the Chamber of Deputies voted in support of the National Pact in the Turkish War of Independence.
+Mehmed VI abolished the constitution and suspended parliament when the Chamber of Deputies voted in support of the National Pact in the Turkish War of Independence.

 During the Conference of London, Ahmet Tevfik Pasha recognized the ambassador of the Grand National Assembly as the legitimate government of Turkey.
 On 1 November 1922, the Grand National Assembly voted to abolish the Sultanate.
 Ahmet Tevfik Pasha was the last grand vizier of the Ottoman Empire, and resigned from the premiership on November 4, 1922, without a replacement.